 X-rays are a very effective tool for diagnosing osteomyelitis.
 Generally speaking, it is cheaper to get an x-ray considering nearly every healthcare facility has an x-ray machine nearby.
 Moreover, despite their limitations in revealing damage to soft tissue, x-rays are very good at visualizing bony structures.
 However, damage may not be visible until osteomyelitis has been present for several weeks.

-A bone biopsy can reveal what particular organism is causing the osteomyelitis and is another important tool for determining what antibiotics should be used for treatment.
+A bone biopsy can reveal what particular organism is causing osteomyelitis and is another important tool for determining what antibiotics should be used for treatment.

-How is Osteomyelitis Treated?
+How Is Osteomyelitis Treated?

 Osteomyelitis is usually treated with antibiotics and surgery.
 Hospitalization and a course of IV antibiotics for around ten weeks are required.
-If a large area of the bone has died or the infection has spread, surgery may be required to drain the infected area, remove diseased bone and tissue, and restore blood flow.
+If a large area of the bone has died, or the infection has spread, surgery may be required to drain the infected area, remove diseased bone and tissue, and restore blood flow.
 There have also been instances when a surgeon was required to amputate the infected area to stop the infection from spreading.

 When is the Failure to Diagnose or Treat Osteomyelitis Medical Malpractice?

 Medical malpractice typically occurs when a physician cannot recognize or respond to the signs and symptoms of osteomyelitis.
 On many occasions, a simple reading of a patient’s medical records can reveal if they are at higher risk for osteomyelitis.
 A patient with a recent history of trauma, infection, or orthopedic surgery would fall into this category.